Ingleby Barwick: Centre

-In 1997 the first Bannatyne's health club was built in Ingleby Barwick Centre.
-There has been supermarket at in the centre with Tesco being the current operator, since 2004, the store was previously operated by Safeway.
+In 1997 the first Bannatyne health club was built in Ingleby Barwick Centre.
+There is a supermarket in the centre with Tesco being the current operator since 2004, previously being operated by Safeway.

 Romano Park is located on land behind Tesco and All Saints Academy.
 The building of a play area for children under 14 years had started in January 2009 and opened thereafter opened soon after.
 The park also has a multi-use sport ground.
-In February 2022 a consultation is being held regarding the redevelopment of the park.
+In February 2022 a consultation was held regarding the redevelopment of the park.

-Ingleby Barwick has a Leisure Centre called IB Leisure.
+Ingleby Barwick has a leisure centre called IB Leisure.
 This is located next to All Saints Academy and opened in August 2020.
 It includes a 25-metre swimming pool, gym and library.

 Other

 Sandgate Park shopping parade is located in The Rings; the parade includes a convenience shop, DIY shop and food establishments.
 Ingleby Barwick Community Hall, a green and play park located a short distance away from the parade.

 Beckfields contains a number of amenities including a shopping parade, bistro, public house, village green and Ingleby Barwick Community Centre.

 Lowfields shopping parade includes a shopping parade, post office, doctors surgery, dentist, public house, primary school and village green.